Injector: Kneass

+Nozzle

+Figure 15 shows four sketches Kneass drew of steam passing through a nozzle.
+In general, compressible flows through a diverging duct increase velocity as a gas expands.
+The two sketches at the bottom of figure 15 are both diverging, but the bottom one is slightly curved, and produced the highest velocity flow parallel to the axis.
+The area of a duct is proportional to the square of the diameter, and the curvature allows the steam to expand more linearly as it passes through the duct.

+An ideal gas cools during adiabatic expansion (without adding heat), releasing less energy than the same gas would during isothermal expansion (constant temperature).
+Expansion of steam follows an intermediate thermodynamic process called the Rankine cycle.
+Steam does more work than an ideal gas, because steam remains hot during expansion.

+The extra heat comes from enthalpy of vaporization, as some of the steam condenses back into droplets of water intermixed with steam.

+Combining tube

+At the end of the nozzle, the steam has very high velocity, but at less than atmospheric pressure, drawing in cold water which becomes entrained in the stream, where the steam condenses into droplets of water in a converging duct.

+Delivery tube

+The delivery tube is a diverging duct where the force of deceleration increases pressure, allowing the stream of water to enter the boiler.

 Operation

 The injector consists of a body filled with a secondary fluid, into which a motive fluid is injected.
 The motive fluid induces the secondary fluid to move.
 Injectors exist in many variations, and can have several stages, each repeating the same basic operating principle, to increase their overall effect.

 It uses the Venturi effect of a converging-diverging nozzle on a steam jet to convert the pressure energy of the steam to velocity energy, reducing its pressure to below that of the atmosphere, which enables it to entrain a fluid (e.g., water).
-After passing through the convergent "combining cone", the mixed fluid is fully condensed, releasing the latent heat of evaporation of the steam which imparts extra velocity to the water.
+After passing through the convergent "combining cone", the mixed fluid is fully condensed.
 The condensate mixture then enters a divergent "delivery cone" which slows the jet, converting kinetic energy back into static pressure energy above the pressure of the boiler enabling its feed through a non-return valve.

 Most of the heat energy in the condensed steam is returned to the boiler, increasing the thermal efficiency of the process.
 Injectors are therefore typically over 98% energy-efficient overall; they are also simple compared to the many moving parts in a feed pump.